MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 -   In the device's MS OS descriptors.
 The device manufacturer sets **DeviceInterfaceGUID** as a custom property in the extended properties descriptor in the device.
 For more details, see the "Extended Properties Descriptors" document in [Microsoft OS Descriptors](http://go.microsoft.com/fwlink/p/?linkid=617682).
 -   If you installed Winusb.sys manually through a custom INF, the INF registered a GUID in the INF.
 See [WinUSB (Winusb.sys) Installation](winusb-installation.md).

-If a device interface GUID is found for the device, your Windows Store app can find all devices that match that device interface GUID.
+If a device interface GUID is found for the device, your UWP app can find all devices that match that device interface GUID.

 **How is USB device identification shown in Windows?**